zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

     Subroute policies of the same type override spec policies.
 In the example above, if the type of the policies `policy-1` (in the VirtualServer) and `policy-4` is `accessControl`, then for requests to `cafe.example.com/tea`, NGINX will apply `policy-4`.
 As with the VirtualServer, the overriding is enforced by NGINX.

     Subroute policies always override route policies no matter the types.
 For example, the policy `policy-2` in the VirtualServer route will be ignored for the subroute `/tea`, because the subroute has its own policies (in our case, only one policy `policy4`).
 If the subroute didn't have any policies, then the `policy-2` would be applied.
-This overriding is enforced by the Ingress Controller -- the `location` context for the subroute will either have route policies or subroute policies, but not both.
+This overriding is enforced by NGINX Ingress Controller -- the `location` context for the subroute will either have route policies or subroute policies, but not both.

 ### Invalid Policies